American Express Green Card Review: Underrated 3x Points Card

 American Express Green Card Benefits

 The Amex Green Card has some benefits that potentially more than offset the annual fee on the card.
-This includes two annual credits that many may find useful.
+This includes an annual credit that many people may find to be useful.

 Historically so many credit cards have offered fee credits with TSA PreCheck and Global Entry, though it’s great to see some cards increasingly offering CLEAR credits instead.

-The Amex Green Card offers up to $199 per calendar year in CLEAR Plus statement credits.
+The Amex Green Card offers up to $199 per calendar year in CLEAR® Plus statement credits.
 What’s also awesome is that this is annual (based on calendar year), and not once every four to five years, like the TSA PreCheck or Global Entry credit would usually be.
-(Enrollment required)

 Amex Offers